 The trails at BikePark Wales are rough, challenging and demanding on both bike and body.
 Therefore, only Mountain Bikes are permitted to be used on the trails at BikePark Wales, hybrid bikes, gravel bikes etc are not permitted on safety grounds.

-We recommend the use of appropriately sized, modern, long-travel, full suspension bikes with good quality hydraulic disk brakes in the park.
+We recommend the use of appropriately sized, modern, long-travel, full suspension bikes with good quality hydraulic disk brakes.

 Before riding always inspect your equipment or have it checked by a qualified bike mechanic and check for any damage after each run of the hill and especially after a crash however minor.
 Do not ride on damaged equipment.

 - Helmets are mandatory at all times when riding a bike at BikePark Wales (including when climbing), ensure that your helmet meets standard EN1078 as a minimum, is less than three years old, is in good shape and properly adjusted; we highly recommend the use of full face protection helmets with higher levels of protection such as ASTFM F1952-DH.
 Gloves, eye protection and body armour are also highly recommended.
 IF YOU DO NOT HAVE A SUITABLE HELMET, YOU WILL NOT BE ALLOWED TO RIDE IN THE PARK OR USE THE UPLIFT SERVICE.

-- Inspect bike frame for cracks, damaged or dented areas.
+- Inspect bike frame and forks for cracks, damaged or dented areas.

 - Ensure you have sufficient brake pads to stop your bike while descending; two working brakes are mandatory, and we highly recommend disc brakes for improved control.

 - Front and rear axles (quick release or bolt through type) should be tight.

 - Headset and stem must be secure with no looseness or play.